aditya-da-3/Excel-Sales-and-Finance-Analytics/README.md

-# Project Objectives
+# Atliq Hardware Reports

 This project is focused on achieving the following key objectives:

+## Introduction

+Atliq Hardware sells a wide range of hardware products, including personal computers, printers, and accessories.
+They manufacture their own products and reach customers through major retailers like Croma and Best Buy, as well as online platforms like Flipkart and Amazon.
+These channels help make Atliq's products easily available to the general public.

+## Problem Statement

+To Develop interactive pivot tables for making Sales and Finance Analytics Report to help Atliq Hardware gain insights for better decision-making and strategy planning.

-## Sales Report
+## Sales Analysis

+### Objectives

-1. **Customer Performance Report:**
-   - Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.
+1. **Customer Performance Report:** Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.

-2. **Market Performance and Sales Targets Comparison:**
-   - Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.
+2. **Market Performance and Sales Targets Comparison:** Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.

+3. **Top 10 Products with Sales Increase:** Identify which products had the biggest increase in sales from 2020 to 2021.

+4. **Division Sales Report:** Create a report showing total revenue in 2020 and 2021 and how much sales grew.

+5. **Top and Bottom 5 Sold Products:** Identify the top 5 and bottom 5 products sold by quantity.

+6. **New Products in 2021:** List new products Atliq started selling in 2021.

+7. **Top 5 Sales Countries in 2021:** Identify the five countries with the highest sales in 2021.

+### Insights

+1. **Customer Net Sales Performance Report:** Revenue increased from $87.5 million in 2019 to $598.9 million in 2021 (304.5% growth).

+2. **Market Performance vs Sales Targets Comparison:** Some markets exceeded their sales targets, while others fell short, providing insights for future strategies.

+3. **Top 10 Products with Sales Increase:** The top ten products with significant sales increases, including the best-seller "AQ Electron 4 3600 Desktop processor" and "AQ Pen Drive DRC".

+4. **Division Sales Report:** - PCs sales increased from $40.1 million in 2020 to $165.8 million in 2021.
+                              -  Accessories and peripherals grew from $105.2 million to $338.4 million (321.5% increase).
+                              - Networking and storage products surged from $51.4 million to $94.7 million (184.4% increase).

+5. **Top and Bottom 5 Sold Products**
+   - **Top 5 Products by Quantity:** Insights on best-performing products, with "AQ Master wired x1 Ms" leading.
+   - **Bottom 5 Products by Quantity:** Insights into underperforming products and considerations for adjustments.

+6. **New Products in 2021:** 16 new products were added in 2021, with "AQ Qwerty" performing exceptionally well.

+7. **Top 5 Sales Countries in 2021:** - India led with $161.3 million in sales.
+                                      - Strong sales also noted in the USA, South Korea, the UK, and Canada.

-## Finance Report
+## Finance Analysis

+### Objectives

-1. **Profit and Loss (P&L) Reports by Fiscal Year and Months:**
+1. **Yearly Profit and Loss (P&L) Report:** Financial performance breakdown for each fiscal year.
-   - Generate Profit and Loss reports categorized by fiscal year and months to evaluate financial performance over different time frames.

-2. **Profit and Loss (P&L) Reports by Markets:**
+2. **Monthly Profit and Loss (P&L) Comparison:** Financial performance trends throughout the year.

-   - Create Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous periods.
+3. **Market-Specific Profit and Loss (P&L) Report:** Performance breakdown for each market.

+4. **Quarterly Gross Margin Percentage (GM%) by Sub_Zone:** Profitability view by geographic area.

+### Insights

+1. **Yearly Profit and Loss (P&L) Report:** - Net Sales surged by 204.5% over three years, with efficient cost management maintaining a strong gross margin.

+2. **Monthly Profit and Loss (P&L) Comparison:** - Significant sales growth in 2021 with stable profit margins despite increased costs.

+3. **Market-Specific Profit and Loss (P&L) Report:** - Japan and New Zealand showed the highest profit margins, while Germany had lower margins.

+4. **Quarterly Gross Margin Percentage (GM%) by Sub_Zone:** - Variations in profit margins by region, aiding in performance assessments and strategic decisions.

 # Lessons Learned